graphql-java/java-dataloader/README.md

 and then it repeats this until the data loader internal queue of keys is empty.
 At this point we have made 2 batched calls instead of the naive 4 calls we might have made if we did not "batch" the calls to load data.

-## Batching requires batch backing APIs
+## Batching requires batched backing APIs

-You will notice in our BatchLoader example that the backing service had the ability to get a list of users give a list of user ids in one call.
+You will notice in our BatchLoader example that the backing service had the ability to get a list of users given a list of user ids in one call.

 ```java
             public CompletionStage<List<User>> load(List<Long> userIds) {